c4pt000/chromiumQR-desktop/README.md

 * rebase of current chromium src to make the qr code button as part of the menu bar https://github.com/c4pt000/chromiumQR-desktop/releases

+ot-export as raw html for embedding into html?-> secondary button or right click for download button

 * chromiumQR-desktop<p align="center"><img src="https://raw.githubusercontent.com/c4pt000/chromiumQR-desktop/main/chromiumQR-desktop-browser.png" width="800"></p>

 removal of the dinosaur QR center